top of page

 • Crash pandas, an rpg about illegal street racing raccoons in the episode “Trickamui Drift”

-• Winner of the ENNIE award for best free rpg of 2019, Irownsworn, in the episode “Sworn To Be Wild”
+• Winner of the ENNIE award for best free rpg of 2019, Irownsworn, in “Sworn To Be Wild”

 • et cetera.
 When you GM, you can pick your choice of free TTRPG.

-We recognize the distinction between flavor and mechanics, and keep your character consistent while following the mechanics of the various games we play.
+How do we play the same characters if we’re changing systems all the time?
+We recognize the distinction between flavor and mechanics, and keep our characters consistent while following the mechanics of the various games we play.

 Mechanics are which dice you roll.
 Flavor is what your character looks like as you roll dice.
-For example if you cast a spell to deal 4 d6 ranged fire damage, the fire spell is the flavor and the 4 d6 ranged damage are the mechanics.
+For example, if your character casts a spell to deal 4 d6 ranged fire damage, the fire spell is the flavor and the 4 d6 ranged damage are the mechanics.
+A second example is, if your character swings a longsword to deal 2 d12 slashing damage, the longsword is the flavor and the 2 d12 slashing damage are the mechanics.

-Combat mechanics vary from one game to another, but the flavor for your character will be the same.
-Just because one game’s mechanics are calling the ranged attack a bow and arrow, doesn't mean you have to call your damage a bow and arrow.
-For a bard, the ranged attack can be a biting “Yo mama” joke.
-For a pirate, the ranged attack can be a blunderbuss.
-For a summoner, it can be their dragon companion.
-A magician can say "I blast them with a fireball" while dealing damage using the mechanics of a “bow and arrow” or whatever ranged mechanics exist in the combat system we’re playing.
-Flavor is flexible.
+By keeping flavor consistent, your character’s appearance and combat class will stay the same all year, while the combat mechanics vary from one game to another to keep us the players entertained.
+Your character can’t tell the dice their player is rolling are changing; their character experience is the same.
+Just because one game’s mechanics are calling the 1 d10 + 2 ranged attack a bow and arrow, doesn't mean you have to call your damage a bow and arrow.
+For a bard, that 1 d10 + 2 ranged attack can be a biting “Yo mama” joke.
+For a pirate, that 1 d10 + 2 ranged attack can be a blunderbuss pirate pistol.
+For a summoner, that 1 d10 + 2 ranged attack can be their dragon companion.
+A magician can say "I blast them with a fireball" while dealing the 1 d10 + 2 damage.
+Flavor is flexible, and can be kept consistent all year long.

 6. Game Playtime Length: